yuzhou-wang/yuzhou-wang.github.io/_pages/about.md

 (3) Environmental Policy: how to reduce those exposures and exposure inequalities.

-I have experience in machine learning, statistics, and geospatial data analysis.
+I have experience in statistical machine learning, biostatistics, and geospatial data analysis.
 I also have strong experience in developing reduced complexity air quality model.

 I can be reached at ywang02[AT]uw[DOT]edu.